-- 1. To accuse any person of a crime; - 2.
-To injure a person or property; - 3.
-To publish or connive at publishing any libel; - 13 4.
-To expose or impute to any person any deformity or 14 disgrace; [or]
+- 1. Ťo accuse any person of a crime;

+- 2. To injure a person or property;

+- 3. To publish or connive at publishing any libel;

-5. To expose any secret $\{\cdot,\cdot\}$ ; or
+- 1 4.
+To expose or impute to any person any deformity or 2 disgrace; for - 5.
+To expose any secret $\{\cdot\}$; or

 - 6. To report to law enforcement officials the immigration status of a person, - is guilty of a category B felony and shall be punished by imprisonment in the state prison for a minimum term of not less than 1 year and a maximum term of not more than 10 years, or by a fine of not more than \$10,000, or by both fine and imprisonment.
-In addition to any other penalty, the court shall order the person to pay restitution. - Sec.
+In addition to any other penalty, the court shall order the person to pay restitution - Sec.
 2. NRS 207.190 is hereby amended to read as follows: - 207.190 1.
-It is unlawful for a person, with the intent to compel another to do or abstain from doing an act which the other person has a right to do or abstain from doing, to: - (a) Use violence or inflict injury upon the other person or any of the other person's family, or upon the other person's property, or threaten such violence or injury; - (b) Deprive the person of any tool, implement or clothing, or hinder the person in the use thereof; [or] - (c) Attempt to intimidate the person by threats or force $\Box$ ; or - 20 (d) Threaten to report to law enforcement officials the 21 immigration status of the person. - 2.
-A person who violates the provisions of subsection 1 shall be punished: - (a) Where physical force, [or] the immediate threat of physical force or a threat described in paragraph (d) of subsection I is used, for a category B felony by imprisonment in the state prison for a minimum term of not less than 1 year and a maximum term of not more than 6 years, and may be further punished by a fine of not more than \$5,000. - (b) Where no physical force or immediate threat of physical force is used, for a misdemeanor. - Sec.
+It is unlawful for a person, with the intent to compel another to do or abstain from doing an act which the other person has a right to do or abstain from doing, to: - (a) Use violence or inflict injury upon the other person or any of the other person's family, or upon the other person's property, or threaten such violence or injury; - (b) Deprive the person of any tool, implement or clothing, or hinder the person in the use thereof; [or] - (c) Attempt to intimidate the person by threats or force $\frac{1}{12}$; or - (d) Threaten directly or indirectly to report to law enforcement officials the immigration status of the person. - 2.
+A person who violates the provisions of subsection 1 shall be punished: - (a) Where physical force, [or] the immediate threat of physical force or a threat described in paragraph (d) of subsection 1 is used, for a category B felony by imprisonment in the state prison for a minimum term of not less than 1 year and a maximum term of not more than 6 years, and may be further punished by a fine of not more than \$5,000. - (b) Where no physical force or immediate threat of physical force is used, for a misdemeanor. - Sec.
 3. Chapter 293 of NRS is hereby amended by adding thereto the provisions set forth as sections 4 and 5 of this act. - Sec.
 4. 1.
-Except as otherwise provided in subsection 3, a county clerk, field registrar, employee of a voter registration agency or person assisting a voter pursuant to subsection 13 of NRS 293.5235 shall not register a person to vote unless the person submits proof of citizenship to the county clerk. - 39 2.
-Proof of citizenship may be established by any of the 40 following: 41 (a) A valid United States passport, or a legible photocopy of the - (a) A valid United States passport, or a legible photocopy of the pertinent pages thereof, identifying the person and showing the passport number. - $(\bar{b})$ A birth certificate or a legible photocopy thereof.
+Except as otherwise provided in subsection 3, a county clerk, field registrar, employee of a voter registration agency or person assisting a voter pursuant to subsection 13 of NRS 293.5235 shall not register a person to vote unless the person submits proof of citizenship to the county clerk. - 2.
+Proof of citizenship may be established by any one of the following: - (a) A valid United States passport, or a legible photocopy of the pertinent pages thereof, identifying the person and showing the passport number.

+(b) A birth certificate or a legible photocopy thereof.